feder-lang/feder-ref/src/syntax_vardecl.md

 > *vardecl* := *id* **:** *expr0*

 where *expr0* is a type or tuble composed of types.
 The declared variable will be called *id*.
-A type is either an array-type, class, trait or enum.
+A type is either an array-type, class, trait, enum or primitive type.
 When using a tuple as type, every tuple member must have a variable name.

 > *stmt* := *id* **:=** *expr1*